-This is a great sweet tart combo of a cocktail.
+This is a great sweet tart combo of a cocktail in this bourbon sour.
 Cheers!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.